open-forest-observatory/geograypher/CONTRIBUTING.md

 # Branch naming
 If you are adding a branch to this repository, please use the following convention: `{feature, bugfix, hotfix, release, docs}/{developer initials}/{short-hyphenated-description}`.
 For example, `docs/DR/add-branch-naming-convention` for this change.
 For a description of the prefixes, please see [here](https://medium.com/@abhay.pixolo/naming-conventions-for-git-branches-a-cheatsheet-8549feca2534).

+# Testing
+If you make functional changes, please try to test them.
+One good option is running the notebooks.
+Do not commit the results of the notebook run unless your changes is intended to meaningfully change the output.
+In the future we plan to implement a more conventional unit test framework.

 # Docstrings
 For documentation, we use the [Google](https://github.com/NilsJPWerner/autoDocstring/blob/HEAD/docs/google.md) format.
 I personally use [VSCode autoDocstring](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring) plugin for templating.
 Keeping the docstrings up-to-date is essential because we automatically integrate them into our documentation.
 If the docstrings are outdated, the docstrings shown on the documentation will also outdated.